-Pursuant to the Chao Offer Letter, in the event Dr. Chao's employment is terminated by us without cause or Dr. Chao resigns for good reason, each a Qualifying Termination, subject to the execution and effectiveness of a general release of claims, he will be entitled to receive (i) 12 months of base salary, and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
-On March 30, 2022, we entered into an employment agreement with Dr. Chao (the "Chao Employment Agreement") to amend and restate the Chao Offer Letter, effective March 30, 2022, pursuant to which Dr. Chao is entitled to a base salary of \$465,750 and eligible to earn a target annual bonus of forty percent (40%) of his base salary.
-The Chao Employment Agreement provides that if we terminate Dr. Chao's employment outside of the one year period following a sale event without cause, or if Dr. Chao resigns for good reason, Dr. Chao will receive the following: (i) 12 months' salary continuation; and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
-The Chao Employment Agreement provides that if Dr. Chao's employment is terminated by us without cause, or by Dr. Chao for good reason within the one year period following a sale event, Dr. Chao will receive the following: (i) a lump sum payment equal to the sum of (A) 12 months of his base salary and (B) 100% of his target bonus; (ii) 100% acceleration of equity awards granted on or after February 1, 2022 that are subject solely to time-based vesting (awards granted prior to February 1, 2022 will continue in accordance with their terms); and (iii) payment of the employer portion of COBRA premiums until the earliest of (A) the 12-month anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
-The Chao Employment Agreement also contains the same Vesting of Equity Post-Retirement Provision as his prior offer letter.
-In addition, the Chao Employment Agreement provides that if any payments or benefits received by Dr. Chao or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Code and be subject to excise taxes imposed by Section 4999 of the Code, such amount will either be delivered in full or reduced so as not to be subject to excise taxation, whichever amount is higher.
+Antoine Yver M.D., M.Sc.
+On March 30, 2022, we entered into an employment agreement with Dr. Yver, (the "Yver Employment Agreement").
+Dr. Yver's current base salary is \$538,200 and is eligible for a target bonus of forty percent (40%) of his base salary.
+The Yver Employment Agreement provides that if we terminate Dr. Yver's employment outside of the one year period following a sale event other than for cause, death or disability, Dr. Yver will receive the following: (i) 12 months' salary continuation; and (ii) payment of the employer portion of COBRA premiums until the earliest of (A) the first anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
+The Yver Employment Agreement provides that if Dr. Yver's employment is terminated by us other than for cause, death or disability or by Dr. Yver with good reason within the one year period following a sale event, Dr. Yver will receive the following: (i) a lump sum payment equal to the sum of (A) 12 months of his base salary and (B) 100% of his target bonus; (ii) 100% acceleration of equity awards granted on or after February 1, 2022 that are subject solely to time-based vesting (awards granted prior to February 1, 2022 will continue in accordance with their terms); and (iii) payment of the employer portion of COBRA premiums until the earliest of (A) the 12-month anniversary of his date of termination, (B) the expiration of his eligibility for the continuation coverage under COBRA or (C) the date when he becomes eligible for substantially equivalent health insurance coverage in connection with new employment.
+The Yver Employment Agreement also contains the same Vesting of Equity Post-Retirement Provision as his prior offer letter.
+In addition, the Yver Employment Agreement provides that if any payments or benefits received by Dr. Yver or otherwise would constitute "parachute payments" within the meaning of Section 280G of the Code and be subject to excise taxes imposed by Section 4999 of the Code, such amount will either be delivered in full or reduced so as not to be subject to excise taxation, whichever amount is higher.